MaxGraey/as-random/README.md

 # AssemblyScript Random Library

 Generate random numbers with various distributions.
+Also provide some common probability functions for such distributions.

 ### Status